largest brokerage firms 2026

 Webull

-An even newer brokerage firm on the scene is Webull.
-Founded in 2017, this investment firm has more than 23.3 million registered users globally.
-These customers have deposited more than $13.6 billion in assets across both brokerage and robo accounts.
-This phenomenal growth has led to a planned IPO on the Nasdaq exchange in the second half of 2025.
-Expected valuation is around $400 million.
+A newer brokerage firm appearing on the scene is Webull.
+Established in 2017, this investment company now has more than 26.8 million registered users worldwide.
+These clients have deposited more than $24.6 billion in assets across brokerage and robo accounts.
+The company’s rapid expansion has led to an IPO on the Nasdaq exchange in the first half of 2025.

 Visit Webull Website